declarejs/declarejs/README.md

 # declarejs
-Easily create JavaScript classes with protected members.
+The best way to create JavaScript classes around.
 Provides structure and control to your client-side code.

-## Features
-- Abstract classes and singletons with ease
 - Private, protected and static members
+- Abstract classes and singletons
 - Configure for debugging or performance
-- Ideal for modular code using Requirejs
+- Ideal for modular code with Requirejs

-and more...
+## Other features
 - Clean, readable code
-- Class templates for less redundancy
+- Class templates for minimizing redundancy
-- Define your own datatypes
+- User-defined datatypes
-- Use shorthand keywords for smaller files
+- Has shorthand option for faster coding
-- No more references to "prototype"
+- No references to "prototype"
-- No more spaghetti code
+- No spaghetti code
+- No other files required to start
 - It's less than 8K!

 ## Example
 ```